ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/runtime-security-falco/guide.en-ca.md

 ### What's next?

-We installed Falco and falcosidekick and discovered how to test it and visualize the events but we didn't see all the features.
-If you are interested, visit the [Falco official website](https://falco.org/).
+We installed Falco and falcosidekick and discovered how to test it and visualize the events but we didn't see all its features.
+If you are interested in them, visit the [Falco official website](https://falco.org/).

 After receving events we can, for example, forward the alerts to a multiples of apps thanks to Falcosidekick:

-* Slack
+- Slack
-* Discord
+- Discord
-* Elasticsearch
+- Elasticsearch
-* S3
+- S3
-* SMTP
+- SMTP
-* Opsgenie
+- Opsgenie
-* Webhook
+- Webhook
-* Prometheus
+- Prometheus
-* Grafana
+- Grafana
-* Datadog
+- Datadog
-* ...
+- ...

-If you have any questions or troubles about Falco, you can also go to [Falco Slack community](https://kubernetes.slack.com/messages/falco).
+If you have any questions or troubles about Falco, visit the [Falco Slack community](https://kubernetes.slack.com/messages/falco).

 ## Cleanup